Update June 2019: JumpSend as its own service has been rebranded, and is now a part of the Jungle Scout software suite.

 Alternative Options for Product Launches & Gathering Reviews

 The most effective alternative is to drive your own off-Amazon traffic.
-Using a landing page, you can offer discount coupon codes through paid ads, social communities, blogs or email marketing.
+Using a landing page, you can offer discount coupon codes through paid ads like Facebook and Google Ads, social communities, blogs or email marketing.

 Send your traffic from the initial source to your landing page.
 On this page, you can capture your lead’s contact details (email or Messenger signup), as well as retargeting data from the Facebook Pixel.